Cutting-edge fire management practices strengthen bushfire resilience

 This collaboration ensures traditional knowledge is harnessed to complement modern techniques, creating a more balanced and effective approach to fire management.

-Additionally, QPWS has introduced dedicated fire teams across each of their six regional boundaries, supported by a State Fire Services team to coordinate and lead efforts to reduce bushfire risks while enhancing the health of native ecosystems.
+Additionally, QPWS has introduced dedicated fire teams across each of its six regional boundaries, supported by a state fire services team to coordinate and lead efforts to reduce bushfire risks while enhancing the health of native ecosystems.

-The strategy ensures that every corner of Queensland benefits from tailored fire management solutions while maintaining a state-wide consistency in leadership and oversight.
+This strategy ensures every corner of Queensland benefits from tailored fire management solutions while maintaining statewide consistency in leadership and oversight.

 In 2024-25, QPWS conducted 637 planned burns covering 968,884 hectares, exceeding the target of 637,210 hectares by 52 per cent.

-Planned burns are strategically applied to reduce fuel loads to prevent severe bushfires while simultaneously improving habitat quality for native species.
+Planned burns are strategically applied to reduce fuel loads and prevent severe bushfires while simultaneously improving habitat quality for native species.

-By building capacity, incorporating diverse knowledge systems, and engaging directly with communities, the Fire Management Uplift Program exemplifies resilience, strength, and innovation.
+By building capacity, incorporating diverse knowledge systems, and engaging directly with communities, the Fire Management Uplift Program has come to exemplify resilience, strength and innovation.